Updated: Aug 4

 Infographic courtesy of Aaron Weintraub

 In training and lectures on child and adolescent development I explore and discuss the lack evidence to support a central tenant of attachment theory: that relationships with a primary carer shape all the subsequent relationships in the infants future life.
 Within this I am not saying babies do not need to be cared for.
-Rather, I question the assumption that all the relational difficulties that occur in an individual's life stem from their relationship with a faulty primary carer giver.
+Rather, I question the assumption that all the relational and mental health difficulties that occur in an individual's life stem from their relationship with a faulty primary carer giver.
 This always causes some considerable and fascinating debates.
 So I thought I would present the evidence and the limitations of this element of attachment theory and offer people a chance to explore the wider research for themselves.

-The first paper is a review of the attachment theories presented by Bowlby and Ainsworth and is good introduction to their work and ideas.
+The first paper you can read is a review of the attachment theories presented by Bowlby and Ainsworth and is good introduction to their work and ideasb(click here).
 It examines their interpretation of attachment theory and the initial research studies that supported these ideas, largely that infants form an internal model of the world based on the attachment style to their primary care giver, usually their mother.
 This "internal model" remains with them and shapes all their subsequent relationships.
 These models are classified as a positive secure attachment, or the more negative avoidant, ambivalent or disorganized attachments.
 Poor attachments will lead to substantial relational difficulties for the rest of the individual's life.

 Attachment advocates have tried to address this very significant gap in attachment theory by calling upon neuroscience.
 Many of its most vociferous advocates will state that the latest neuro-scientific research on brain plasticity has revealed the formation of this internal model.
 They draw upon brain studies which show that the first three years of a child's life are vital for its successful development.
 It is during this "sensitive period" that the brain undergoes a surge in synaptic connectivity as brain cells reach out each other and form neural webs and pathways that will "wire" for life.
 Calling on research that demonstrates the sophistication of rat brains raised in high stimulation compared to those in low stimulated environments, they demonstrate how vital this period is to human brain development.
 This requires sensitive responsive care in stimulating environments to action mass synaptic connection.
 Maternal deprivation during this period is therefore a missed opportunity as the brain's developmental door shuts after this time.
 This then crystallizes patterns of relating in the child that are difficult to amend after this moment.